 b.
 Any applicant for, or recipient or payee of, aid under this chapter shall be responsible for reporting accurately and completely all facts required pursuant to Section 40, subsection (a), and to report promptly any changes to those facts.

-GENERAL ASSISTANCE POLICIES

 c.
 An overpayment is any amount of any aid payment a recipient received for which he/she was not eligible.
 An overpayment may be all or a portion of an aid payment.
 This includes, but is not limited to, an immediate need payment, a special need payment or aid paid pending an administrative hearing.

 d.
 General Assistance overpayments are fully recoverable as follows: